greenbone/python-gvm/README.md

 ### Version

 Please consider to always use the **newest** version of `gvm-tools` and `python-gvm`.
-We freqently update this projects to add features and keep them free from bugs.
+We frequently update this projects to add features and keep them free from bugs.
 This is why installing `python-gvm` using pip is recommended.

 **To use `python-gvm` with an old GMP version (7, 8, 9) you must use a release version**